 Corus Hotels operates and manages the Corus Hotels websites.
 We at Corus Hotels value the trust placed in us by guests, patrons, visitors, suppliers and colleagues (“customers”) who give us their personal data.
 Data Security is of the highest priority for us.
 We have mandated our IT service providers to safeguard against any breach.
-Our IT service provider’s link and their Data Security Policy and Protocol is available on our GDRP Portal.

 We aim to be as clear as possible about what we do with personal data and why we do it.

 Corus Hotels are committed to the online privacy of all its users.

 Corus Hotels’ website is run by Corus Hotels Ltd and its web design and content management partners (“we“, “us“, “our“).

 Corus Hotels makes a distinction between corporate and commercial data of individuals and their corporate and commercial emails and that of personal data and emails.
 Corporate and commercial data, including individual corporate and commercial emails, are retained on the basis of legitimate interest to facilitate the ordinary of our business and commercial relationships and transactions and business needs in the course of business dealings.

 Individuals with corporate or commercial emails may at any time write to the Data Processing Officer at DPO@corushotels.com and/or to the address provided below to remove retention of their data.

 This can result in Corus Hotels no longer being able to communicate or transact with any such individual and may request a company or body corporate dealing with us to nominate another person expressly willing to receive communication and their corporate and commercial individual data to be retained in the course of business dealings subject always to the person’s individual rights as set out herein.
 It shall be the responsibility of each company or body corporate to establish the express consent of persons acting on their behalf.

 You can easily change your registration details through the account facilities available on the website or by getting in touch with our Data Protection Officer at the address below.